jrrio/nummask/README.md

 # What is numMask.js?
 **numMask.js** is a vanilla JavaScript code to format input text elements with a number mask such as `(99) 9999-9999`.

-The code uses a mask pattern, either defined in a **data-mask** attribute or passed as an optional argument, in order to set event handlers on the input element.
+The code expects a fixed-width mask pattern, either defined in a **data-mask** attribute or passed as an optional argument.
+Only the underscore (`_`) characters within the mask will be used for number entry.
 For instance:

 ```html
 <label for='tel1'>Tel 1:</label>